Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsubsection{\textbf{Single Attribute Biases}}

-While we could not identify significant performance benefits either for the privileged or the unprivileged group by utilizing personalization in our use case, we encountered significant bias shortcomings of the approach.
-Specifically, across all protected attributes (with a borderline exception of race), we see that personalized models are more biased compared to either aware or unaware models or both.
-An extreme case appears in users with diabetes, where the personalized model ``learns'' that this user segment is less active than their non-diabetic counterpart in the dataset and thus provides them only with low activity goals, regardless of individual differences in physical activity levels.
-The intuition behind this behavior is that a personalized model is fine-tuned to a specific user segment, e.g., users with diabetes.
-If this segment suffers from representation bias in the dataset, which is true in many cases in PI, then personalized models amplify this bias through the fine-tuning process, as is evident in Figure~\ref{fig:DIRbaseline}.
+While we could not identify significant performance benefits either for the privileged or unprivileged groups by utilizing personalization in our use case, we encountered significant bias shortcomings (Figure~\ref{fig:DIRbaseline}).
+Specifically, across all protected attributes (with a borderline exception of race), personalized models are more biased than either aware or unaware models or both.
+Users with diabetes present an extreme case.
+The personalized model ``learns'' that diabetics are less active than healthy users in the dataset and thus provides solely low activity goals, even to active diabetics.
+The intuition behind this behavior lies in the training process; personalized models amplify data representation biases through fine-tuning.
 Our findings highlight that a common modeling choice in PI, such as personalization, can negatively affect biases and asks for bias-aware personalization approaches to rip the benefits of user tailoring without leading to biased results.